James Thompson (fighter): Bellator MMA

 It was announced on 23 May that Thompson had been signed by Bellator MMA and would make his promotional debut against Eric Prindle in the headlining bout of Bellator 121 on 6 June 2014.
 Thompson dominated Prindle and won by TKO in the first round at 1:55 minutes.

 Thompson was expected to face UFC veteran Houston Alexander in the co-main event on 17 October 2014 at Bellator 129.
 However, on 10 October 2014 it was announced that Thompson was pulled from the fight due to injury.

 Thompson was scheduled to face Bobby Lashley in a rematch at Bellator 134 on 27 February 2015.
 However, Lashley pulled out of the fight due to injury.
 The fight was rescheduled for 19 June 2015 at Bellator 138.
 In early June, it was revealed that Dan Charles would instead face Lashley at the event due to an injury sustained by Thompson.

 The rematch with Lashley eventually took place on 6 November 2015 at Bellator 145.
 Thompson lost the fight via TKO in the first round.

 In April 2016, Bellator President Scott Coker announced on ESPN’s SportsCenter that Thompson would have a rematch against Kimbo Slice in the main event of Bellator 158, which would take place on 16 July 2016 at London’s O2 Arena.
 Slice died unexpectedly on 6 June 2016.

 Rizin Fighting Federation

 In his debut for the Rizin Fighting Federation, Thompson faced Tsuyoshi Kohsaka on 29 December 2015.
 He lost the fight via TKO in the second round.

 Bellator MMA

-After two years hiatus, Thompson faced Phi De Fries on Bellator 191 on December 15.
-2017.
+After two years hiatus, Thompson faced Phil De Fries on Bellator 191 on 15 December 2017.
 He lost the fight via a submission in round one.

 Thompson was suspended for one year by the Mohegan Tribe Department of Athletic Regulations and fined two thousands dollars for testing positive from a in competition sample collected for steroid dirostanolone in competition at Bellator 191.